nanoframework/Samples/samples/Storage/README.md

 This scenario demonstrates how to write a string converted to binary formate to a binary file and then read it back.

+### Subscribe to Removable Devices event handlers

+This scenario demonstrates how to subscribe event handlers for Removable Devices events to be notified when a storage device is inserted and removed.

 ## Hardware requirements

 Any hardware device running a nanoFramework image built with support for Windows.Storage device (SD card or USB mass storage device).